-As like the other two Baltic states, its currency is Euro, so we had luckily not to deal with fraudulent cash machines or to puzzle about prices in restaurants and supermarkets.
+Like in the other two Baltic states the currency is Euro, so we hadn’t to deal with cash machines offering funny conversion rates or to puzzle about prices in restaurants and supermarkets.

-Despite having three large Slavic neighbors and sharing a common history with Poland, Lithuanian does not belong to the Slavic language group.
+Despite having three big Slavic neighbors and sharing a common history with Poland, Lithuanian does not belong to the Slavic language group.

 It represents a so-called Baltic language, with many similarities to the also Baltic Latvian.

 But it is an Indo-European language like German, Polish or Russian, which in this regard differentiates it from Estonian or Finnish (or Hungarian).

 Almost everyone does understand English in Kaunas of course, below you can find a few examples for Lithuanian words and phrases however:

 yes – taip; no – ne; thanks – ačiū; good morning – labas rytas; hello – sveiki

 Kaunas is the second largest city (some 300.000 inhabitants) in Lithuania after the capital Vilnius, which is situated around one hundred kilometers westwards of Kaunas near the border to Belarus.

 Since Lithuania’s total area is not very large by comparison, Latvia, Poland and Russia (Kaliningrad Oblast) are close as well, so one can combine his stay in Lithuania respectively Kaunas with a short trip to one of those countries (though for the Kaliningrad Oblast one needs a special Visa).

 In the following, I want to illustrate three selected sights in Kaunas which are an absolute must-see.

 At the western edge of the old town, immediately next to the confluence of the rivers Neris and Nemunas (Memel), the Kaunas Castle (Kauno pilis) is situated.

 A predecessor castle appeared for the first time presumably in the 14th century at this site.

 Parts of the castle complex had been reconstructed in recent decades, but other parts remain in a more or less ruinous state.